 New Spanish loan regulation takes its toll on August completions

-Data published by the INE in Spain today outlined the impact of delays in completions caused by the new regulatory requirements implanted in June.
+Data published by the INE in Spain today showed new mortgages take a hit in Spain.
+Delays in completions.
+Caused by the new regulatory requirements implemented in June.

-The INE takes its data from Land Registry rather than the Notary offices so can cause a lead lag on information as it takes between 4 to 6 weeks for the Mortgage in Spain to be registered.
+The INE takes its data from Land Registry.
+Rather than the Notary offices.
+This causes a lead lag on information.
+It takes between 4 to 6 weeks for the Mortgage in Spain to be registered.

 The August figures will therefore reflect completions from July.